 The New and Improved Desert Tech MDR

 Bullpups offer some real advantages.
 You get a compact rifle without the tax stamp, excess blast or gas, or the loss of ballistic efficiency that comes with short-barreled rifles.
 Being able to switch calibers is a bonus; and no other system lets you move from the .308 to the .223, and back again, on the same base platform.
 The MDR’s accuracy is excellent.
 This latest production version has proven to be just as reliable—or more so—than anything else out there.
 The changes made, mostly to the bolt and associated parts, seem to have created a truly dependable carbine capable of doing almost anything you would ever need it to do.
-You can order it in either .308 or .223, and conversion kits consist of the barrel, bolt, mag conversion (where needed) and magazine catch.
-For more information, visit deserttech.com.
+You can order it in either .308 or .223.
+Conversion kits consist of the barrel, bolt, mag conversion (where needed) and magazine catch.
+For even more info, visit deserttech.com.

 Desert Tech MDR Specs